 On August 6, 2015, our Board of Directors authorized a repurchase of up to \$2.5 million of the Company's common stock in the open market within a six-month period.
 Under the repurchase program, we may, but we are not obligated to, repurchase our outstanding common stock in the open market from time to time provided that we comply with the prohibitions under our Insider Trading Policies and Procedures and the guidelines specified in Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market volume and timing constraints.
 In addition, any repurchases are conducted in accordance with the 1940 Act.
 During the year ended December 31, 2015, we repurchased 509,082 shares at an average price of approximately \$2.36 per share, inclusive of commissions.
 This represented a discount of approximately 18.1 percent of the net asset value per share at December 31, 2015.
 The total dollar amount of shares repurchased in this period was \$1,199,994, leaving a maximum of \$1,300,006 available for future program purchases as of December 31, 2015.
-The six-month period expired on February 6, 2016.
-On March 3, 2016, our Board of Directors reauthorized the repurchase of up to \$2.5 million of the Company's common stock within a six-month period.
-As of June 30, 2016, no additional repurchases have occurred, leaving a maximum of \$2.5 million available for future repurchases.
+This six-month period expired on February 6, 2016.
+On March 3, 2016, our Board of Directors reauthorized the repurchase of up to \$2.5 million of the Company's common stock within a six-month period from the proxy mailing date of April 29, 2016.
+This six-month period expired on October 31, 2016.
+As of September 30, 2016, no additional repurchases had occurred, leaving a maximum of \$2.5 million available for future repurchases.
+On November 3, 2016, our Board of Directors reauthorized the repurchase of up to \$2.5 million of the Company's common stock within a six-month period from the date of notice to investors, which has yet to be determined.